Axia-Tech/AXIA-wiki/docs/general/axialunar/axialunar-social-recovery.md

 Now you need to provide the following information:

 `trusted social recovery helpers` - A list of accounts that you trust.
 These can help you if you lose the private key.
-Since setting up a recoverable account requires you to lock up KSM, ensure your account has enough transferable balance to cover it.
-As you select additional recovery helpers, more KSM will be required.
+Since setting up a recoverable account requires you to lock up LUNAR, ensure your account has enough transferable balance to cover it.
+As you select additional recovery helpers, more LUNAR will be required.

 `recovery threshold` - The number of friends required to submit a `vouchRecovery` transaction in order to recover the account.